-Taking nutritional Basil supplements can benefit Rosai-Dorfman disease patients on Cladribine treatment.
-But avoid Basil supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Basil can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Basil when at genetic risk of cancer due to mutation of gene BLM.
+Taking Basil extracts or nutritional supplements may benefit Primary Inflammatory Myofibroblastic Tumor patients on Fluorouracil treatment over Coriander nutritional supplements.
+But Basil supplements or Basil extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Cumin.
+Similarly, taking nutritional supplements Basil may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NRAS over Pineapple.
+But avoid nutritional supplements Basil when at genetic risk of cancer due to mutation of gene RET.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumor or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Basil.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Inflammatory Myofibroblastic Tumor or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Basil.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Basil?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene BLM the same as due to mutation of gene CDKN1B?
-Are the implications of Testicular Germ Cell Tumors same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment with Ifosfamide or Cladribine?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Basil extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same as due to mutation of gene RET?
+Are the implications of Primary Inflammatory Myofibroblastic Tumor the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Fluorouracil?

 Basil is a perennial herb that belongs to the mint family.
 There are different varieties of basil with distinct flavor.
 Basil is known to have anti-oxidant and anti-inflammatory properties and has been used in Ayurvedic and Chinese medicine for over hundreds of years.
 Basil is also available in the form of dietary nutritional supplements.
 Some of the general health benefits of basil/basil supplement use include: